 - Choose games that others can watch game play from a safe distance.

 - Place games toward the back of the room to draw players further into your establishment.
 Make it convenient for people to stay longer.

 Step 3 Consider a Table Games vs Console

-When you review the floor plan for your arcade games, consider replacing a regular table with an arcade table, or creating paying space in an awkward area.
+When you review the floor plan for your arcade games, consider replacing a regular table with an arcade table.
+This creates a paying space in an awkward area.

-- Consider adding a large table game like shuffleboard to utilize space toward the back of the room or an awkward rectangular space.
+- Consider adding a large table game like shuffleboard, or pool to utilize space toward the back of the room or fill an awkward space.

 - Add a foosball table in a space that you’d lose to social distancing regulations.

 Do the math of one normal table vs. revenues from a game table.
 Patrons in Nebraska, Iowa, Kansas and Missouri tend to be active and like to play!

 Some business owners consider arcade games as a source of passive income.
 Or just an expensive way to entertain customers.
 And, that’s okay.
 But why not take an active approach to adding revenue and attracting repeat patrons?